tisanyada/python/PITCHME.md

 While importing packages, Python looks in the list of directories defined in sys.path, similar as for module search path.
 ---
 ##Exercise.
-Python Program to Display Calendar
-Python Program to Shuffle Deck of Cards
+Python Program to Find the Largest Among Three Numbers Python Program to Generate a Random Number